 • To avoid lifetime late enrollment penalties

-There are three main improvements to Medicare Part D taking effect on January 1, 2025.
+Three main improvements to Medicare Part D take effect on January 1, 2026.

-1. Establishing of maximum annual out-of-pocket costs capped at $2,000.
-Once you reach $2,000 in costs, you pay $0 for covered prescription drugs for the rest of the year.
+1. Maximum annual out-of-pocket costs will be capped at $2,100.
+Once you reach $2,100 in costs, you pay $0 for covered prescription drugs for the remainder of the year.

 How Can I Achieve Comprehensive Coverage?

-Parker explains different options to secure comprehensive coverage to cover the 20% of medical costs that Medicare doesn’t support.
+Parker explains different options to secure comprehensive coverage that covers the 20% of medical costs not supported by Medicare.

-Enroll, have the flexibility of Original Medicare, and add a Medicare Supplement, also known as Medigap.
-This plan is designed to last a lifetime—your benefits do not change year-over-year.
+Enroll in Original Medicare and have the flexibility to add a Medicare Supplement, also known as Medigap.
+This plan is designed to last a lifetime—your benefits remain unchanged year-over-year.
 If you choose this route, you:

 • Do not worry about whether your doctor is in-network